 What do you think is valuable about participating in something like New Blood student awards at the beginning of your career?

 For me personally, it gave me a taste for competition.
 Looking back, participating almost felt like being part of a pitch.
-It was really exciting; you don’t get that feeling of adrenalin from the day to day of a degree course.
+It was really exciting; you don’t get that feeling of adrenaline from the day to day of a degree course.

 As someone who employs people, what do you look for in a young creative?

 Without doubt I look for passion as well as a curiosity and a willingness to learn.
 I also look for honesty.
 Honesty in the sense of being brave enough to say what you think.
-Not an arrogance but just having the confidence to stay true to your beliefs.
+Not arrogance but just having the confidence to stay true to your beliefs.

 The briefs in New Blood Awards respond to real clients with real challenges to solve – what do you think is the benefit of this for someone starting out?